btcid/indodax-official-api-docs/Private-RestAPI.md

 > ℹ️ **Important Updates**
 >
 > As per 19 July 2022,
-> - You may experienced under filled order if using `idr` parameter when create buy order. to solve this problems, simply send `btc` instead `idr` and use `order_type : "limit"`.
+> - You may experienced under filled order if using `idr` parameter when create buy order.
+To solve this problems, simply send `btc` instead `idr` and use `order_type : "limit"`.
-> - Now You can create buy limit order using coin (eg: `btc`) as amount.
+> - Now you can create buy limit order using coin (eg: `btc`) as amount.
-> - Now You can use `order_type : "market"` to create market order.
+> - Now you can use `order_type : "market"` to create market order.
+> - You can try the new version in https://demo-indodax.com
 >
 > ℹ️ **Information**
 >